adlnet/xAPI-Spec/xAPI-Communication.md

 The following describes alternate syntax to use only when unable to use the usual syntax for specific calls due to the restrictions mentioned above.
 This alternate syntax can also be used to GET Statements due to limits on query string length.

+All requirements for this environment are necessary only if supporting versions of browsers requiring this type of support.

+See [Appendix C: Cross Domain Request Example](#Appendix3C) for an example.

+###### Requirements

 __Method__:
 * All xAPI requests issued MUST be POST.